 Protect Pacific Herring

-Pacific Wild is working with central coast communities to highlight the importance of herring while also advocating for an end to the unsustainable kill fishery so that stocks can rebuild and a locally-based spawn-on-kelp fishery can flourish.
+Herring is a cornerstone of marine biodiversity on the B.C. coast.
+Because of the sheer range of creatures that feed on herring, this fish plays a vital role in supporting the Great Bear’s rich biodiversity.
+However, a wasteful commercial sac roe fishery is threatening herring stocks and the sustainable First Nations spawn-on-kelp fishery that dates back thousands of years.
+We are working with central coast communities to highlight the importance of herring while also advocating for an end to the unsustainable kill fishery so that stocks can rebuild and a locally-based spawn-on-kelp fishery can flourish.

-For decades, the Heiltsuk and other First Nations have been advocating for a sustainable fishery that would allow central coast stocks to return to their former abundance.
-However, Fisheries and Oceans Canada (DFO) continues to support the corporate-controlled kill-fishery, even against the recommendations of its own scientists.
+For decades, the Heiltsuk and other First Nations have been advocating for a sustainable fishery that would allow herring stocks to rebuild.
+However, Fisheries and Oceans Canada (DFO) continues to open the industrial “sac roe” fishery, even against the recommendations of its own scientists.

 In 2016, after years of hard-fought battles and many more months of negotiation, the Heiltsuk Nation announced it had signed a Joint Management Plan with DFO for herring within their traditional territory.
 The Nation’s focus is now on managing the traditional fishery and pushing to improve and extend the collaborative planning process into the future.
 Many of our supporters raised their voices to support the Heiltsuk Nation during the 2015 conflict with DFO, which led to the joint management agreement for 2016.
 We thank you!

 Stay tuned for updates in 2019, when we will be working with local communities on improving protection for herring in the Strait of Georgia.Below, you can review DFO documents, which describe the dire status of Pacific herring populations in B.C. and the planned fisheries catches in 2019.

 First Nations Harvesting